 - Controlled clinical trial (CCT).
 Similar to a RCT but the participants are not randomly assigned to a treatment or control group.

-Think of research questions: “what is” or “what was”.
+When defining clinical trial design, think of research questions: “what is” or “what was”.

 Researchers ask questions from participants to observe the effect of a risk factor, diagnostic test or treatment.
 This is done to collect information on prevalence, incidence or experience (such as data collection using existing medical records).